This post may contain affiliate links. If you use them we earn a small commission at no extra cost to you.

 But, if you limit yourself to the roadside sights you’re missing out on a huge part of the Park.

 A network of hiking trails lives in those hills, intersecting with and breaking off from the Appalachian Trail, a 101 mile artery of foot traffic that runs north to south through Shenandoah.
 Numerous other trails, both short and long, offer access to wetlands, rocky peak vistas, and waterfalls.
+Along with New England, it's truly some of our favorite hiking in the eastern US.

 Below, we’ve collected our recommendations for the best hikes to do in Shenandoah National Park.